Sorry, you need to enable JavaScript to visit this website.

 4.4.2.
 Obtain user documentation for the information system, system component, or information system service that describes:

-• Methods for user interaction, which enables individuals to use the system, component, or service more securely.
+- Methods for user interaction, which enables individuals to use the system, component, or service in a more secure manner

 4.4.3.
 Document attempts to obtain information system, system component, or information system service documentation when such documentation is either unavailable or nonexistent and takes appropriate action in terms of penalties as documented in the contract in response.